-Why take part in embodied study & practice or somatic movement therapy?
+Why take part in an integrated and embodied relational somatic therapy process?

-An embodied, somatic therapy practice is one where understanding feelings and sensations in the body are explored.
-How you move, how you think, your emotional struggles, relationship dynamics, career concerns, are all subject to change if you understand the principles underlying how you organize yourself in the world.
+An embodied, relational somatic therapy practice is one where feelings and sensations in the body are explored and understood.
+How you move, your physical sensations, your emotional struggles, relationship dynamics, health or career concerns, are all subject to movement and change, if you understand the principles underlying how you organize yourself in the world.
 There are reasons that you hold yourself in a particular posture, feel stuck, frozen or overwhelmed – and there are reasons that you protect and defend yourself from others, from failure, or even, success.
-Those reasons are found in the deeper patterns that underlie your conscious mind.
+Those reasons are found in the deeper patterns in your body, that underlie your conscious mind.
 When you dive into somatic experience you learn to navigate the unconscious.
 Somatic practices facilitate self-awareness, mindfulness, and communication with your inner self.
 You can gain access to deeply-held physical, emotional, and psychological patterns.
 Once you “meet” and establish communication with these different aspects of yourself, change has already begun.

 What can I expect when I commit to attending regular sessions?

-After we start working together, you will begin to have an increased awareness and understanding of yourself and your relationships to others in your life.
+After we start working together, you will begin to have an increased awareness and understanding of yourself, your body and your relationships to others in your life.
 You will experience increased nervous system regulation and capacity to be with difficult feelings and emotions.
 You will learn to pay attention to your whole self – your body, your mind and your heart — and become clear about what is most important to you in your life.
 You will become more curious and aware of yourself, begin to turn towards and pay attention to yourself, and to your body in fresh and functional ways, have more clarity, more energy, increased feelings of peacefulness and calm, less anxiety, and an increased sense of wholeness within yourself.

 How long will the therapy process take?

-Psychotherapy is a process and it takes time and effort for deeply engrained feelings to be explored and to change.
+Psychotherapy is a process and it takes time for deeply engrained feelings to be explored, to move and to shift.
 Change happens gradually, sometimes out of your awareness, so we are always checking in with and noticing what is happening inside of your body, heart and mind.
-In the integrative relational somatic psychotherapeutic process, we will co-create new meanings of how you are in relationships and what relationships mean to you, as well as what you notice in your body on your own and when you are with others.
+In the integrative relational somatic psychotherapeutic process, we will co-create new meanings of how you are in relationships and what your relationships mean to you, as well as what you notice in your body on your own and when you are with others.
 Eventually, you will notice that you are living these new meanings, and experiencing a greater capacity to live from a place of authenticity, self-assurance and joy.
 A happy, fulfilled life will always contain challenges.
 Our work together will not remove life’s challenges, but will support you through them and help you to discover more satisfying ways of being within yourself as you move through difficulties and challenges.

 What is my role as your psychotherapist, relational somatic therapist & co-regulating trauma touch practitioner?

-My role is to hold the “frame” of the therapeutic relationship.
-This means that I will listen closely to what you feel and bring in with you to share in our work together, and find ways to reflect with you on the material you bring.
+My role is to hold the “frame” or “container” of the therapeutic relationship.
+This means that I will listen closely to what you feel and bring in with you to share in our work together, and find ways to be with and reflect with you on the material you bring.
 We will work deeply at the level of the nervous system, your attachment patterns and your family of origin – to invite change slowly, deeply and gradually.
-I will be alert to the recurring themes that arise in different parts of your life and together we will explore what meanings you make of the relationships, past and present, in your life.
-As time goes on we will start to more easily notice where these themes and meanings arise, how they impact your life and how you respond.
+I will be alert to the recurring relational and somatic themes that arise in different parts of your life and together we will explore what meanings you make of the relationships, past and present, in your life.
+As time goes on, we will start to more easily notice where these themes and meanings arise, how they impact your life and how you respond.
 We may even notice how these themes and meanings can creep into our relationship – which is great because if they are alive between us we can work with them in real time.
-I will also focus the session drawing in themes and ideas from other sessions so that we can start to put the pieces together.
+I will also focus the session on drawing in themes and ideas from other sessions so that we can start to put the pieces together.

 What kind of commitment do I need to make?

-Psychotherapy is an ongoing, regular process that involves the development of a solid therapeutic relationship.
-In order to develop the trusting relationship necessary to do this work it is important that we meet with regular frequency on an ongoing basis.
+Psychotherapy & Somatic Practice is an ongoing, regular process that involves the development of a solid therapeutic relationship.
+In order to develop the trusting relationship necessary to do this work it is important that we meet with regular frequency, on an ongoing basis.
 Once we have established that we will work together, I would suggest making a commitment to the frequency and times of the sessions.
-Psychotherapy is more effective when the sessions are regularly attended.
+Psychotherapy and touch sessions are more effective when the sessions are regularly attended.

 How much will I be expected to reveal?

-Why is it important to understand your early experiences?
+Why is is important to understand your early experiences?

-Your early experiences created your beliefs and perspectives underpinning the events happening in your life now.
+Your early experiences created many of the beliefs and perspectives underpinning the events happening in your life now.
 At one time they made sense and they served you well, as a means of surviving, coping or thriving.
 However, in the course of living, you may have created coping strategies and have formed defenses and self-protective responses, that may serve you now.
-Nevertheless, you choose the same behaviours in your life now, without realizing it, because it feels familiar and safe.
-In fact, you may feel that your patterns are no longer serving you, that you’ve outgrown them, and they are hindering your growth.
-By revisiting the past you can see the same experience with a new perspective and can choose to move forward differently – in a way that now supports you.
-The old energy and the emotion associated with the past that you carry with you can be released and transformed.
+Nevertheless, you may be acting out the same behaviours in your life now, without realizing it, because it feels familiar and safe.
+In fact, you may feel that your patterns are no longer serving you, that you’ve outgrown them and they are hindering your growth.
+By gaining a new understanding of the past, you can see the same experience with a new perspective and can choose to move forward differently – in a way that supports you now.
+The old energy and emotion associated with the past that you carry with you, can be released and transformed.

-If you feel heard, understood and supported by your therapist, therapy is off to a good start.
+If you feel heard, understood and supported during our work together, therapy is off to a good start.
 If you are feeling more connected to your body, your emotions and yourself – in ways you didn’t notice before, this is a good sign.
 If you are gaining new insights about yourself and your relationships, this can be an indication that you are on the right track.
 If you find yourself leaving therapy sessions going over the material we have discussed and feeling like someone is really starting to “get” you, chances are therapy is being helpful.

-If you are noticing that you are starting to become more aware of the themes in your life as they emerge and you are consciously trying out different responses that feel more authentic and have different results, the benefits of therapy are making their way into your life.
-If you are getting in touch with feelings in your body that you didn’t pay attention to you before, and are making sense of confusing emotions and body feelings, and beginning to express what you notice about yourself to others, therapy is doing what it is meant to do.
+If you are noticing that you are starting to become more aware of the themes in your life as they emerge and you are consciously trying out different responses that feel more authentic and have different outcomes, the benefits of therapy are making their way into your life.
+If you are getting in touch with and noticing feelings and sensations in your body that you didn’t pay attention to before, as well as making sense of confusing emotions and body feelings, and beginning to express what you notice about yourself to others, therapy is doing what it is meant to do.

-If life doesn’t seem as daunting, and you feel more able to handle the unpredictability of life, therapy is working.
-The goal of therapy is to help you to feel more in touch with your body, thoughts and heart, more satisfied in your life, more equipped to handle life’s challenges, more centered and balanced within yourself, more aware of yourself and your emotional and physical health, and how you feel in your relationships and the world.
+If life doesn’t seem as daunting, and you feel more able to handle the unpredictability of life, therapy is helping.
+The goal of therapy is to help you to feel more in touch with your body, thoughts and heart, more satisfied in your life, more equipped to handle life’s challenges, more centered and balanced within yourself, more aware of yourself and your emotional and physical health, and how you feel in your relationships and in the world.